bloominstituteoftechnology/Precourse/Lesson4-Intro-to-JS/homework/README.md

 5. Navigate into the homework folder using your terminal.

-6. Once you are in the folder type the command `npm install`.
+6. Once you are in the homework folder type the command `npm install`.
 This will fetch all of the needed requirements for the project.

 7. Run `npm test` to run the automated tests.
 At first all of the tests will be broken.
 You will fill out the functions in `exercises.js` to make the tests pass.